-I doubt that it’s true when professionals say to me, “I could close anyone, if I only had enough people to see,” or “Anyone who comes into the office becomes a client…I just can’t get enough people in.”
+I doubt that it’s true when an advisor says to me, “I could close ANYONE, if I only had enough people to see,” or “Anyone who comes into the office becomes a client…I just can’t get enough people in.”

 ANYONE?
 Well, suppose I accept that proposition.
 What keeps them from having enough people to see?

-Before we spend money on expensive advertising and public relations, most of us would benefit from looking down the Four Avenues of Client Attraction:
+Before we spend money on expensive advertising, internet or otherwise, on “qualified” lists, or on the programs of successful advisor gurus, most of us would benefit from looking down the Four Avenues of Client Attraction:

 - The People We Know Already